GaProgMan/OnionArch/README.md

 See [Code of Conduct.md](Code-of-Conduct.md) for details.

+## NuGet Package

+This project is now available as a [NuGet package](https://www.nuget.org/packages/OnionArch.Mvc)

 ## Running The Application

 1. Ensure that the `appsettings.json` file contains a valid `ConnectionStrings` section.